Nuclear weapons of Israel: Nuclear Non-Proliferation Treaty and United Nations' Resolutions

 In a statement to the May 2009 preparatory meeting for the 2010 NPT Review Conference, the US delegation reiterated the longstanding US support for "universal adherence to the NPT", but uncharacteristically named Israel among the four countries that have not done so.
 An unnamed Israeli official dismissed the suggestion that it would join the NPT and questioned the effectiveness of the treaty.
 The Washington Times reported that this statement threatened to derail the 40-year-old secret agreement between the US and Israel to shield Israel's nuclear weapons program from international scrutiny.
 According to Avner Cohen, by not stating that Israel has atomic weapons, the US avoids having to sanction the country for violating American non-proliferation law.
 Cohen, author of Israel and the Bomb, argued that acknowledging its nuclear program would allow Israel to take part constructively in efforts to control nuclear weapons.

 The Final Document of the 2010 NPT Review Conference called for a conference in 2012 to implement a resolution of the 1995 NPT Review Conference that called for the establishment of a Middle East Zone free of weapons of mass destruction.
 The United States joined the international consensus for Final Document, but criticized the section on the Middle East resolution for singling out Israel as the only state in the region that is not party to the NPT, while at the same time ignoring Iran's "longstanding violation of the NPT and UN Security Council Resolutions."

+In May 2026, 30 Democratic members of the United States House of Representatives sent a letter to Secretary of State Marco Rubio requesting greater transparency regarding Israel's undeclared nuclear weapons capabilities.
+The lawmakers, led by Representative Joaquin Castro, called for an end to long-standing U.S. policy of ambiguity on the issue, arguing that it complicates nuclear non-proliferation policy in the Middle East and limits congressional oversight of regional nuclear risks amid the ongoing Israel–Iran conflict.
+They also stated that the United States should apply consistent standards of transparency regarding nuclear weapons capabilities across all countries.